-Entire deferred tax income for the year ended March 31, 2009 and March 31, 2008 relates to origination and reversal of temporary differences.
+Entire deferred tax income for the three months ended June 30, 2009 and June 30, 2008 relates to origination and reversal of temporary differences.

 The foreign tax expense is due to income taxes payable overseas, principally in the United States of America.
 The company benefits from certain significant tax incentives provided to software firms under Indian tax laws.
 These incentives presently include those for facilities set up under the Special Economic Zones Act, 2005 and an exemption from payment of Indian corporate income taxes for a period of ten consecutive years of operation of software development facilities designated as "Software Technology Parks" (the STP Tax Holiday).
 The STP Tax Holiday is available for ten consecutive years, beginning from the financial year when the unit started producing computer software or April 1, 1999, whichever is earlier.
-The tax holidays on all facilities under STPs would not be available from fiscal 2011.
-Under the Special

-Economic Zones Act, 2005 scheme, units in designated special economic zones which begin providing services on or after April 1, 2005 are eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from commencement of provision of services and 50 percent of such profits or gains for a further five years.
-Certain tax benefits are also available for a further five years subject to the unit meeting defined conditions.
+Certain of our STP units have already completed the tax holiday period and for the remaining STP units the tax holiday will expire by fiscal 2010.
+Under the Special Economic Zones Act, 2005 scheme, units in designated special economic zones which begin providing services on or after April 1, 2005 are eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from commencement of provision of services and 50 percent of such profits or gains for a further five years.
+Certain tax benefits are also available for a further period of five years subject to the unit meeting defined conditions.

 Infosys is subject to a 15% Branch Profit Tax (BPT) in the U.S. to the extent its U.S. branch's net profit during the year is greater than the increase in the net assets of the U.S. branch during the fiscal year, computed in accordance with the Internal Revenue Code.
-As at March 31, 2009, Infosys's U.S. branch net assets amounted to approximately \$481 million.
-As of March 31, 2009, the company had not triggered BPT.
-The company has recorded a deferred tax liability on its net assets in the United Sates, to the extent it intends to distribute its branch profits in the foreseeable future.
+As at March 31, 2009, Infosys' U.S. branch net assets amounted to approximately \$481 million.
+As of June 30, 2009, the company had not triggered the BPT.
+The company has recorded a deferred tax liability on its net assets in the United States, to the extent it intends to distribute its branch profits in the foreseeable future.

-Deferred income tax liabilities have not been recognized on temporary differences associated with investments in subsidiaries and branches (including the temporary differences arising from undistributed profits and foreign exchanges translation differences) as it is probable that the temporary differences will not reverse in the foreseeable future.
+Deferred income tax liabilities have not been recognized on temporary differences associated with investments in subsidiaries and branches as it is probable that the temporary differences will not reverse in the foreseeable future.